 Number Awarded: Varies

-Dollar Amount: $3,000 plus funded summer internship opportunities
+Dollar Amount: $3,000 plus the possibility of a funded summer internship

 Deadline: Applications are due to the Campus Coordinators by February 11.
 You MUST meet with a campus coordinator before you can submit application

 Process for Awarding: Applications are reviewed for completeness by the campus coordinators and then forwarded to the Chancellor's Office for final review and award selection.
 Sally Casanova Scholars are selected on the basis of three major criteria: potential for success in completing a doctoral program, probable effectiveness of the student/faculty plan, and level of economic and educational disadvantage.